13 Reasons Soy is Great for Thyroid & Hormone Health

 According to a study published in 2011, taking soy isoflavones does not reduce bone loss or menopausal symptoms during the first 5 years of menopause and may actually increase the incidence of hot flashes and constipation.
-The authors of the study stated that the results are disappointing because estrogen therapy, while it is effective in reducing hot flashes, increases the risk of breast cancer and heart attacks and that the risks outweigh the benefits.
-Researchers would like to find a natural alternative that is safer and effective.
+The authors of the study stated that the results are disappointing because estrogen therapy, while it is effective in reducing hot flashes, increases the risk of breast cancer and heart attacks and the risks outweigh the benefits.
+Researchers would like to find a natural alternative that is safer and more effective.
 (I can certainly say that the dietary lifestyle which we and our clients choose is that “natural alternative” to this dilemma and a sure way to have uneventful menopause!)

 The 248 women in the study were randomized to take either 200 mg per day of soy isoflavones in pills or a placebo for 5 years.
 This dose represents about 2 times the amount of isoflavones consumed daily in food in a typical Asian diet.

 There were no significant differences in the two groups in terms of the bone mineral density of the spine, hip, or femoral neck.
 However, significantly more participants in the isoflavone group experienced hot flashes and constipation than those in the control group getting a placebo.
 The researchers concluded that soy isoflavones were ineffective in preventing bone loss or reducing menopausal symptoms and that they did cause side effects.
 (24)

 I recently read an article that listed 12 reasons to avoid soy in any form.

 I took the time to read every word in the article and follow every reference used in it.

-The article was poorly written and research was taken out of context.
+The article was poorly written and the research was taken out of context.
 Some parts of the studies were cited, while others were ignored since they did not seem to benefit the author’s goal.